-6.3 ARPACK 2.1
+6.3 ARPACK

 • General.
-ARPACK (ARnoldi PACKAGE) is a collection of Fortran routines for the solution of large-scale eigenvalue problems (cf. Section 2.4 for details).
+The tested solver ARPACK 2.1 from Tab.
+1 will be considered for the subsequent installation instructions (cf. Section 2.4 for solver details).

 For the considered basic installation of ccx (cf. Section 1.2) a serial version of ARPACK will be installed.
-ARPACK will be installed for the chosen installation path from Section 4.2 and the library Libarpack\Mac.a will be build in directory "ARPACK" (cf. Fig. 1 for the file system): "calculix\inst\path"/ARPACK/libarpack\Mac.a.
+Furthermore, ARPACK will be installed for the chosen installation path from Section 4.2.
+The required library Libarpack\Mac.a then will be build in directory "ARPACK" (cf. file system in Fig. 1): "calculix\inst\path"/ARPACK/libarpack\Mac.a.

 According to Section 1.2 above, libraries for BLAS (Basic Linear Algebra Subprograms) and LAPACK (Linear Algebra PACKage) are required for the installation of ARPACK.
 Basically, the following two options a, b exist to provide the aforementioned libraries: (a) compile ARPACK with the routines for BLAS and LAPACK which come with the ARPACK-package, (b) link ARPACK to libraries for BLAS and LAPACK.
-For the reasons outlined in the note below, option (a) has been chosen, i.e. build of a selfcontained library for ARPACK which includes the required routines for BLAS and LAPAC.
+For the reasons outlined in the note below, option (a) has been chosen, i.e. build of a selfcontained library for ARPACK, which includes the required routines for BLAS and LAPAC.

-The present installation instruction of ARPACK is based on the "README" which is downloaded with the ARPACK-package.
+The present installation instruction of ARPACK is based on the "README" which comes with the ARPACK-package.

 Note.
-As already outlined above, alternatively to option (a) ARPACK may be installed according to option (b) with links to libraries of BLAS and LAPACK.
+As already outlined above, alternatively to option (a), ARPACK may be installed according to option (b) with links to libraries of BLAS and LAPACK.
 Options for links: (1) link against libraries which come with OS X, (2) Install source for BLAS and LAPACK separately, build libraries, then link against these libraries, (3) build libraries with the routines of BLAS and LAPACK which come with ARPACK, then link against these libraries.
 The aforementioned option (1) was tested only with links to the libraries: /usr/lib/libf77lapack.dylib, /usr/lib/libblas.dylib which come with OS X. Benchmark tests revealed that for option (1) the errors of calculated eigenvalues are larger if compared to the results which are derived with the aforementioned self-contained libraries according to option (a).
 The latter indicates that the calculated eigenvalues may be sensitive with respect to the versions of the libraries of BLAS and LAPACK.
 The aforementioned sensitivity is also in accordance with the following note in the "README" which is provided with the ARPACK-package: "\\\ NOTE \\\ Unless the LAPACK library on your system is version 2.0, we strongly recommend that you install the LAPACK routines provided with ARPACK."
 Accordingly, for the present installation, the LAPACK and BLAS routines have been used which come with the ARPACK-package.
 Otherwise stated, calculated eigenvalues should be carefully tested against benchmark calculations if ARPACK is installed with links to BLAS and LAPACK according to options (1) to (2) above.
 Exception: link according to option (3) above.